COVESA/ifex/README.md

 # Advanced features

 jinja2 is a very capable templating language.
-Advanced generators can of course make use of any features in python or jinja2 to create an advanced generator.
-Any features that might be applicable in more than one place would however be best generalized and introduced into the vsc_generator.py helper modules, for better reuse.
+Generators can make use of any features in python or jinja2 to create an advanced generator.
+Any features that might be applicable in more than one place would however be best generalized and introduced into the vsc_generator.py helper module, for better reuse between custom generator implementations.

 ### Template example

-This templates expects that the "item" passed in is the Service object.
+This template expects that the "item" passed in is a Service object.
 It calls the gen() function from within the template to delegate work to a separate template for Methods.